t-cool/sankaku/README.md

 # sankaku

-app to draw triangles on a circle
+just draw triangles on a circle using canvas

+## License

+MIT